kedmahamelberg-ai/kedmahamelberg/_pages/index.md

   during moments of crisis, from war and sustainability to DEI.

   My work is published in the *Journal of Public Policy & Marketing* and has been presented at EMAC and AMS.
-  I bring these insights into the classroom, where I teach Applied AI for Marketing and Digital Strategy to diverse MSc cohorts in business administration.
+  I bring these insights into the classroom, where I teach Applied AI for Marketing and Digital Analytics to diverse MSc cohorts in business administration.

   I'm currently on the job market for a tenure-track position and open to research collaborations and